xARMR/Find-subdomain/README.md

 ## Features

-- Automatically adds "https://" to the input URL if missing.
 - Retrieves and displays all the subdomain links found on the website.
 - Provides a user-friendly command-line interface.